emontzkajnl/livability/wp-content/plugins/ajax-load-more-pro/pro/ajax-load-more-paging/README.txt

 == Changelog ==

+= 2.0.0 - January 16, 2024 =
+* UPGRADE NOTICE: This update is affected by the core Ajax Load More 7.0 release.
+Updating this plugin will require updating Ajax Load More to 7.0.
+* UPDATE: Reduced Ajax requests on initial page load.
+Previously Paging add-on dispatched 2 requests and we have reduced this to a single request.
+* UPDATE: Pagination container is now created on the server side and not with Javascript on page load.
+This reduces the CLS (Cumulative Layout Shift) of the functionality.
+* UPDATE: Adding required changes for Ajax Load More 7.0 and removal of `alm-reveal` wrapper.
+* UPDATE: Improved loading animation and timing of pagination display.
+* UPDATE: Code cleanup, CSS updates and organization.
+* FIX: Fixed issue where first page link in paging naviagtion could result in a JS error.

+= 1.6.0 - September 27, 2023 =
+* FIX: Fixed issue with paging links not matching final URL in Filters add-on.
+* UPDATE: Added support for new Next Page add-on URLs via querystring `pg` parameters.
+* UPDATE: Updated paging resize functionality to use ResizeObserver.
+* UPDATE: Code cleanup and organization.

 = 1.5.6.2 - February 14, 2023 =
 * FIX: Fixed potential CSS issue with double loading icon when using Paging and Filters add-ons together.